 Why Fast-Growing-Trees.com is Better

 But the best part about the Yew Podocarpus is its strong beginnings.
-For starters, it’s specifically chosen for top benefits and is hand-selected by horticulturists to thrive in California.
+For starters, it’s specifically chosen for top benefits and is hand-selected by horticulturists to thrive in your yard.
 So, it’s a proven performer, no matter where you plant it because it adapts to your needs.
 And because it’s planted, monitored and shipped with care, all with its roots intact, you get the absolute best results.

 Planting & Care

 Planting Instructions: They’re adaptable, resistant to disease, pests and more, but your Yew Podocarpus needs proper care to thrive.

 First, choose an area with at least 4 to 8 hours of sunlight per day.
 After scouting the location for your Yew, dig a hole that’s at least two to three times wider than your tree’s root ball.
 Once you’ve placed your Podocarpus, back fill its soil, tamp down to avoid air pockets and then water to help establish its roots.

 Watering: It’s moderately drought tolerant, but regular waterings are important (one or two thorough waterings weekly) for the first few growing seasons to establish the Yew’s root system.
 If you’re not sure when to water your Yew, simply check the surrounding soil, down to around 2 or 3 inches.
 If your tree’s soil is dry, it’s time to water it.